-Our core programming language is a Kleene Algebra with Tests (KAT) \cite{KozenKAT}, parametric in the choice of elementary commands.
-The semantics is defined over an \emph{interpretation monoid} $(D, \sqsubseteq, \oplus, \base[D])$, comprising a complete lattice $(D, \sqsubseteq)$ equipped with a distinguished basis $\base[D]$ that generates $D$ via joins, and an infinitary monoidal operator $\oplus$ satisfying specific distributivity properties with respect to lattice joins.
+{\bf \textsf{Main Contributions.}} Our core programming language is a Kleene Algebra with Tests (KAT)~\cite{KozenKAT}, parametric in the choice of elementary commands.
+The semantics is defined over an \emph{interpretation monoid} $(D, \sqsubseteq, \oplus, \base[D])$, where $(D, \sqsubseteq)$ is a complete lattice equipped with a basis $\base[D]$ that generates $D$ via joins, and an infinitary monoidal operator $\oplus$ satisfying specific distributivity properties with respect to lattice joins.
 Crucially, non-deterministic choice is interpreted via this monoidal operator $\oplus$, which is notably not required to coincide with the lattice join and need not be idempotent.
 Command semantics are first defined on the lattice basis $\base[D]$ and then extended to the full lattice $D$ by additivity.
 This structure subsumes collecting semantics, a wide range of abstract semantics, and several forms of hypersemantics.

 Within this framework, we introduce a Hoare-style logic, denoted $\SHA$ (Abstract Program Property Logic).
 Its assertions range over a chosen subset of the semantic lattice, which serves as the property language.
 The proof system supports the derivation of judgments of the form \( \vdash \as{h} \ \r \ \as{k} \), where $\r$ is a program and $h, k$ are behavioural properties.
-As in standard Hoare logic, such a judgment expresses that whenever execution starts in a configuration satisfying the precondition $h$, the postcondition $k$ is an admissible approximation (according to the lattice order) of the configurations reachable after executing $\r$.
-The logic is sound by construction and is relatively complete whenever the property language is sufficiently expressive, in particular, when it is \emph{extensional}, namely, it contains all elements of the interpretation monoid.
+As in Hoare logic, such a judgment states that if an execution starts in a configuration satisfying the precondition $h$, the postcondition $k$ soundly approximates (according to the lattice order) the configurations reachable after executing $\r$.
+The logic is sound by construction and is relatively complete whenever the property language is sufficiently expressive.

 By suitably instantiating the parameters of the framework---the complete lattice $D$, the monoidal operator $\oplus$, and the basis $\base[D]$---we recover several well-known logics.
 Classical Hoare logic is obtained by taking $D = \pow{\mathit{States}}$ ordered by subset inclusion, with $\oplus = \cup$ and an arbitrary basis.
 Hyper Hoare logics in the style of Dardinier and M\"{u}ller~\cite{DM:HHL} arise by setting $D = \pow{\pow{\mathit{States}}}$ ordered by inclusion, with a suitable hyperproperty operation $\oplus$, and a basis of irreducible hypersets $\{X\}$, for $X\in \pow{\mathit{States}}$.
 As a further instance, incorrectness logic in the style of O'Hearn~\cite{OHearn20} is recovered by adopting the standard powerset lattice but reversing the order, that is, taking $(\pow{\mathit{States}}, \supseteq)$, and using the entire $\pow{\mathit{States}}$ as the basis.
 Furthermore, our framework accommodates various abstract domains, yielding Hoare-style logics for abstract semantics, a problem highlighted by Cousot et al.~\cite{CCLB:AIFR} for its inherent difficulty.
 In our setting, the choice of the join basis (which is irrelevant for standard Hoare logic) plays a pivotal role in controlling the degree of approximation in the abstract domain.